jcblaisecruz02/nmt-transformer/README.md

     --seed 42
 ```

 This should produce a translation of the WMT14 Test set (newstest2013) in about 10 minutes.
-If your input file has not been segmented by SentencePiece yet, remove the `--desegment` toggle from the command line arguments (do note that this will increase the translation time by 3x).
+This example assumes that your test set is already segmented (like we did earlier).
+If it is not segmented yet, remove the `--is_segmented` flag.
+The script will segment your sentences via SentencePiece on the fly (do note that this will increase the translation time by 3x).
 I highly encourage the use of `--use_cuda` during translation to speed up the process.

 The translation script will use the non-averaged saved model by default.
 To use the averaged model, use the following flag: